Olinda Bozán: Later career

 Beginning in 1965, Bozán started working in films again, still comedic, but full of titillation and double entendres.
 Films made during this period include Hotel alojamiento (1965); La cigarra está que arde (1966); Las locas del conventillo with Analía Gadé, Alberto de Mendoza, and Mecha Ortiz; and La familia hippie (1969).
 In 1968 she played the lead in La decente with María Concepción César at the Teatro Blanca Podestá.

 In 1970, Bozán portrayed the mother of Sandro (Roberto Sanchez) in the film Muchacho, under the direction of Leo Fleider.
 Her last theatrical performance was in Los ángeles de Vía Veneto in 1972 at Teatro Cómico with Mabel Manzotti.
 She made a series of films under the direction of Enrique Carreras, scripted by Abel Santa Cruz, and starring Gaby, Fofó, Miliki and Fofito, including: Había una vez un circo (1972), and Los padrinos (1973).

 The film Los chicos crecen, directed by Carreras and co-starring Luis Sandrini, Susana Campos and Olga Zubarry was filmed in 1974, but not released until 1976.
 In 1975 Bozán filmed No ser débil con la vida directed by Carreras and starring Palito Ortega, Claudia Lapacó and Javier Portales.

 Death

-She died suddenly at the age of 82 on February 8 of 1977 in Buenos Aires, after finishing filming the drama Las locas, which was released after her death and was dedicated to her memory.
+She died suddenly on 8 February 1977 in Buenos Aires at the age of 82, after finishing filming the drama Las locas, which was released after her death and was dedicated to her memory.